phil34130/GSEUK22_ansible101/README.md

 If you want to restart the hands on activities on the lpar use `restart.yaml` It will delete the jcls generated from template, datasets and files allocated on the lpar.

-Some of the sample playbooks you may try:
+## Some of the sample playbooks you may want to try:

 	active_tasks.yaml